 2. Why do you recommend a 1½ hour-lesson twice a week?

 It has been my experience that two lessons a week is the right amount of time for people who are busy, always on the go and on business trips.
 They can practice more during the week on their own and bring questions to lessons.
 Also, while teaching, I find that I need some time in the beginning of the lesson for some warm-up and review.
 A one-hour lesson would be too short to teach a new grammar point or vocabulary as well.
 But do not worry – our lessons are dynamic, with loads of fun and interaction!

 1. What are the methods of payment?

-All major credit cards through Paypal, company checks, electronic funds transfers and bank drafts are accepted.
-More details are specified
+All major credit cards through PayPal, company checks, electronic funds transfers and bank drafts are accepted.
+More details are specified in your invoice.

 2. What payment methods do you prefer?

 Payments may be made via Bank transfer, PayPal or cheques.